 You never know what to expect in survival situations.
 You have to be ready to flee at a moment’s notice.
 So, even if you’ve found the best bug out location and set up camp, don’t get too attached.
 Your disaster plan should always include a contingency in case you’ve got to go.
 And fast!

 What you do you think – will you be ready to survive when SHTF?
-Let us know in the comments section or join the conversation on Facebook.
+Let us know in the comments section.